Link to log in screen for registering for courses and workshops, reviewing class status and requesting transcripts.

 Grant Wood AEA provides license renewal credit for study groups.
 The study group concept provides a way for educators to work in cooperative groups to study identified issues and goals, to research professional literature, and to address instructional strategies related to student achievement.
 Procedures to submit a study group proposal are listed on this link.
 Study groups must be submitted three weeks prior to the start date.

 Grant Wood AEA is a collaborative partner for graduate credit for courses with both Drake University and Morningside College.
 Please see Credit Policies for specific information.
-Additionally, masters and endorsement programs are offered through Drake University, Morningside College and Graceland University.
+Additionally, masters and endorsement programs are offered through Drake University and Morningside College.
 Please see the Graduate Credit link for additional information.